CycleCloud/cyclecloud_tutorials/Lab3/Tutorial.md

 locker as part of the boot-up process of the node.

-- A storage account and container was created as part of the ARM installation process in Tutorial 1.
+- A storage account and container was created as part of the ARM installation process in Lab 1.
 To see this locker, use the `cyclecloud locker list`
   command:
     ```
     ellen@Azure:~$ cyclecloud locker list